bradchristie/taminations-flutter/assets/c2/reshape_the_triangle.md

 > ![alt](reshape_the_triangle_2.png)
 >

-From a Tandem-based Triangle: the dancer going to the apex circulates as usual, the apex circulates while turning only 90 degrees, and the other dancer circulates while turning 90 degrees to face toward the apex.
+From a Tandem-Based Triangle: the dancer going to the apex circulates as usual, the apex circulates while turning only 90 degrees, and the other dancer circulates while turning 90 degrees to face toward the apex.